ocpi/ocpi/sessions.md

 Example: `/ocpi/msp/2.0/sessions/235/create_cdr`

-The CDR creation endpoint is called with a POST method when the CPO wants to "seal" or "finalize" the session, which signals to the MSP that the current state of the session should be locked and that a CDR should be created from it.
+The CDR creation endpoint is called with a POST method when the CPO wants to "seal" or "finalize" the session, which signals to the eMSP that the current state of the session should be locked and that a CDR should be created from it.

 ##### POST to /sessions/{id}/create_cdr

 Seals the [Session](#session) object and creates a new CDR from it.

 The request should contain the complete, final session object.